This implementation describes how to secure SMTP traffic using system defaults. When you create

 an SMTP security profile, the BIG-IP®

-Protocol Security Manager™ provides several security checks for requests sent
+Advanced Firewall Manager™ (AFM) provides several security checks for

-to a protected SMTP server.
-When you enable a security check, the system either generates an
+requests sent to a protected SMTP server.
+When you enable a security check, the system either

-You can configure the Protocol Security Manager to perform the following checks:
+You can configure the SMTP security profile to include the following checks:

 - Validate incoming mail using several criteria.